Here are some very basic terms that will be helpful to keep in mind as you use Discourse or read this guide:

 @ to begin selecting a username.
 This search will also search the name fields in case you don’t know a particular username.

-To use standard Emoji, just type
+To use Emoji, press the emoji button in the editor or just type

 : to match by name, or traditional smileys